wrenoud/nos-fpm/markdown/chapter_7.md

 of 7K files with the HDCS lines based on the files names.
 SDF files are not currently supported, but are expected to be importable in the future.

-1. Select File > Import > Backscatter Files
+1. Select File &gt; Import &gt; Backscatter Files

 5 of 14

 Hydrographic Survey Review

 Document #:

 Rev.:

 N/A

 *Page 3*